George T. Solomon

-Dr. George T. Solomon is currently a Professor of Management and co-founder and Director for the Center for Entrepreneurial Excellence (CFEE) at the George Washington University School of Business.
-He also serves as Editor-in-Chief of the Journal of Small Business Management.
+Dr. George T. Solomon is a professor emeritus of management and the co-founder of the Center for Entrepreneurial Excellence (CFEE) at the George Washington University School of Business (GWSB).
 Dr. Solomon is the past president of the United States Association for Small Business and Entrepreneurship (USASBE) and the International Council for Small Business (ICSB).

 Dr. Solomon has published and edited over 130 articles, books of readings, book chapters, reference materials and proceedings articles in both the areas of entrepreneurship/small business management and organizational behavior & dynamics.
 He is a colleague of the Creative Education Foundation, a Justin G. Longenecker Fellow of the United States Association for Small Business and Entrepreneurship, a fellow of the Small Business Institute Director’s Association and a Wilford White Fellow of the ICSB.
 He currently serves as chair for the Wilford L. White Fellows and was past chair of the Justin G. Longenecker Fellows.
 He is one of only four individuals in the United States to be so honored by all three organizations.
 Dr. Solomon was award in 2013 and 2016 the Peter B. Vaill Award by the GW School of Business for his work with doctoral students.